3Duke/Processing/seurat/README.txt

     and final colors.

-  - to save the current frame, press the down arrow key.
+To save the current frame, press the down arrow key.

+You may enter a string which to identify saved files, e.g., if you enter "henry", the names of the files saved will have the form henry-000123.png, i.e., name-linenumber.png.
+To enter the string, press tab, look at the upper left-hand corner of the screen, where you will see a blinking white cursor.
+Enter the string, then press tab again.
+The animation is suspendended during this process.